netxms/netxms-doc/admin/object-management.rst

 Columns
 ~~~~~~~

-:guilabel:`Columns` tab is used only for :guilabel:`Agent Table` and
+:guilabel:`Columns` tab is used only for :guilabel:`Agent List` and
 :guilabel:`SNMP Table` object tool types.

 For :guilabel:`SNMP Table` it describes name and type of matching OID from